azymberdi/Patra/README.md

 # Patra

 Table of Contents
 main.tf - includes the necessary Terraform configuration to install Autoscaling group with 2 instances that will run with Grafana, Prometheus and Node Explorer.
-Jenkinsfile - includes necessary Jenkins configuration to automate it
+Jenkinsfile - includes necessary Jenkins configuration to automate it.

 Prerequisites
 These programs need to be installed in your Machine.
 Terraform v0.11.8